CRMSB/PAPER_subspace_MESE/docs/src/building_basis.md

 f
 ```

-# EPG basis
+# EPG subspace
 ```@docs
 MESE_basis_EPG
 ```

-In order to generate the EPG basis, more parameters needs to be defined.
-Especially the range of $B_1$ to be expected in the acquisition which might be larger for surfacic transmit coil than in our case with a pretty homogeneous $B_1^+$ field with the volumic coil.
+In order to generate the EPG subspace, more parameters need to be defined.
+Specifically, the range of $B_1$ to be expected in the acquisition might be larger for surfacic transmit coil than for volumic coils that have a homogeneous $B_1^+$ field.

-To note, B1_vec, T2_vec, T1_vec can also be float value (not vector).
+Of note, B1_vec, T2_vec, T1_vec can also be passed as float values rather than vectors.
 In the publication, the T1_vec was fixed to 1000 ms.

 ```@example epg
 using Subspace_MESE
 B1_vec = 0.8:0.01:1.0
 T2_vec = 1.0:1.0:2000.0
-T1_vec = 1000.0 #can also be a float
+T1_vec = 1000.0 #can also be a vector of float
 TE = 7.0
 TR = 1000.0
 dummy=3